sylhare/Type-on-Strap/2020-05-28-network-basic.md

  Check-sums, sequence numbers, timers, and positive and negative acknowledgment pack-ets each play a crucial and necessary role in the operation of the protocol

  ### impovement in tcp
-Go-Back-N (GBN) protocol, the sender is allowed to transmit multiple packets(when available) without waiting for an acknowledgment,
+Go-Back-N (GBN) protocol :  the sender is allowed to transmit multiple packets(when available) without waiting for an acknowledgment, Selective Repeat (SR)    : make sender only resend with specific lost packet instead of all packet in a window size